Thesprotia - Epirus (Greece)

 Sights and tips prefecture Thesprotia

-- The city of Igoumenitsa: The port city of Epirus which is located 470 kilometres from Athens and 480 kilometres from Thessaloniki.
-You can swim at the beaches Drepano and Makrigiali five kilometres south of the city.
-Visit also the forest of Igoumenitsa where the remains of a Turkish castle are located.
+- The city of Igoumenitsa: The port city of Epirus which is located 470 kilometers (292 mi) from Athens and 480 kilometers (300 mi) from Thessaloniki.
+You can swim at the beaches Drepano and Makrigiali five kilometers (3 mi) south of the city.
+Visit the forest of Igoumenitsa where the remains of a Turkish castle are located.
 The castle was destroyed in 1685 by the Venetian Morosini.
-Morosini was the Doge of Venice from 1688 to 1694, he was a member of a famous noble venetian family which produced several Doges and generals.
+Morosini was the Doge of Venice from 1688 to 1694.
+He was a member of a famous noble venetian family which produced several Doges and generals.

-- Ragi Tower near the village of Ligia, 13 kilometres from Igoumenitsa.
-It's the only thing remaining of the old town Toroni.
+- Ragi Tower near the village of Ligia, 13 kilometers (8 mi) from Igoumenitsa.
+It's the only thing remaining of the old town of Toroni.

 - The Acropolis of Dimokastro

 - Close to the border with Albania and the Ionian coast, there is the historic town Sagiada.
-Sagiada was during the Turkish occupation an important port, here was the French Consulate located.
+Sagiada was an important port during the Turkish occupation, the French Consulate was located here.
 This was the spot where the Turk Ali Pasha met Napoleon at a diplomatic meeting.
-Sagiada has a gorgeous beach (Skaloma) and is located 25 kilometres north of Igoumenitsa.
+Sagiada has a gorgeous beach (Skaloma) and is located 25 kilometers (15.5 mi) north of Igoumenitsa.

-- The Monastery of Pagania built in the 18th century (40 km from Igoumenitsa)
+- The Monastery of Pagania built in the 18th century (40 km/25 mi) from Igoumenitsa

-- The place Margariti, where Turkish princes had traditional townhouses and where the lakes of Kalodikeo are located.
+- Margariti, the place where Turkish princes had traditional townhouses and where the lakes of Kalodikeo are located.
 In these lakes you can see rare water lilies.
-Margariti lies 28 kilometres from Igoumenitsa and just 20 minutes from Parga.
+Margariti lies 28 kilometers (17 mi) from Igoumenitsa and just 20 minutes from Parga.

-- The traditional Epirotan village Paramithia: This village is 40 kilometres from Igoumenitsa and is located between the rivers Acherontas and Kalamas (Tsiamis).
+- The traditional Epirotan village Paramithia: This village is 40 kilometers (25 miles) from Igoumenitsa and is located between the rivers Acherontas and Kalamas (Tsiamis).
 It got its name from the Byzantine Church of Panagia Paramithia (Holy Mother Paramithia) that is located here.
-In the centre, there is a Venetian monument and a clock that runs through weights.
+In the center, there is a Venetian monument and a clock that runs on weights.

-- Glyki Potamia (20km from Paramithia) where the river Acherontas and the nature around are really magnificent.
-Visit the historic "Stairway Tzavelena" one of the best known Greek heroines of Greek history.
+- Glyki Potamia (20 km/13 mi from Paramithia) where the river Acherontas and the natural surroundings are really magnificent.
+Visit the historic "Stairway Tzavelena," one of the best known Greek heroines of Greek history.

 - One of the most beautiful villages of Epirus is Perdika.
-Perdika is situated between Sivota and Parga (about 35 kilometres from Igoumenitsa) and has beautiful beaches, beautiful forests, magnificent hills and mountains, several brooks, streams and rivers, and much more.
+Perdika is situated between Sivota and Parga (about 35 kilometers/22 miles from Igoumenitsa) and has beautiful beaches, scenic forests, magnificent hills and mountains, several brooks, streams and rivers, and much more.

-- Sivota: 25 kilometres south of Igoumenitsa is the touristic village of Sivota .
-It is a beautiful village across four small islands which can be reached by boat and where lovely swimming is possible.
-Beautiful beaches around Sivota are Pisina, Zavia, Megali Ammos, Perdika, Gallikos Molos etc. From Sivota there are boat trips to the islands of Paxos and Corfu organized.
+- Sivota: 25 kilometers (15.5 mi) south of Igoumenitsa is the touristic village of Sivota .
+It is a beautiful village across four small islands which can be reached by boat and where exquisite swimming is possible.
+Beautiful beaches around Sivota are Pisina, Zavia, Megali Ammos, Perdika, Gallikos Molos and more.
+From Sivota, boat trips to the islands of Paxos and Corfu are available.

 - The islet Mourtemeno (at Sivota) where the sandy Bella Vraka by a narrow strip of sand is connected with the mainland.

-- The village Filiates (20 kilometers from Igoumenitsa and fall on the border with Albania), originally in the 18th century by gypsies and Muslims.
+- The village Filiates (20 kilometers/12 miles from Igoumenitsa and located on the border with Albania) founded in the 18th century by gypsies and Muslims.
 Here you can visit the Museum of Ethnography in Tsamanta.

-- Souli (73 kilometers from Igoumenitsa): Souli is one of the most historical places of Epirus.
+- Souli (73 kilometers/45 miles from Igoumenitsa): Souli is one of the most historical places of Epirus.
 It is known for the battle between the Greeks and Turks of Ali Pasha.
-Visit here the Etnologic museum and the traditional villages Tsagari, Avlotopos, Frossini and Koukouli.
+Here you should visit the Ethnologic museum and the traditional villages Tsagari, Avlotopos, Frossini and Koukouli.

 Weather forecast Thesprotia